-46% Revenue from audit work FY19: 47%
+46% Revenue from audit work

+FY20: 46%

-Kr 3,4 billion Revenue fro FY19: 3,2 billion FY19: 53%
+Kr 3,6 billion

-54%
+FY20: 3,4 billion FY20: 54%

-Revenue from non-audit work n FY19: 53%
+Revenue from non-audit work

+Audit quality reviews - internal inspections

+Audit engagements reviewed in our internal inspection program in FY21 for measuring audit quality after performance.

+FY21 100%

+FY20 - 91,3%

-Investing in our people
+Investing in our people in assurance

-127 865 hours
+64 865 hours

-Total training hours completed by our staff and partners (all lines of service) in FY20 (72 hours per full-time employee)
+Total training hours completed by our staff and partners in assurance in FY21 (93 hours per full-time employee)

 Real time reviews

-Our real time quality review program, number of engagements reviewed in FY20
+Audit engagements reviewed in our internal inspection program in FY21 for measuring audit quality in real time.

-30 audit engagements
+audit engagements

-23 staff and partners were involved in the review work
+20 quality reviewers were involved in the review work

-Gender balance among staff and partners per 1 July 2020
+Gender balance among staff and partners per 1 July 2021

+134 30 Partners 456 340 Managers 369 387 Associate 47 180 Staff 1 006 937 Totalt female partners per 1 July 2021

 Representation of women in the partnership

-Partners 1 26 122 🖠

-Managers 🛉 293 423 🛉

-Associate, Senior Associate 428 447 🖠

-Staff 167 49 🖠

-Totalt 914 1041 🛉

-female partners per 1 July 2020

-Our quality improvement programmes At PwC, we are invested in continuously improving our audit quality through the design and operation of an effective system of quality management.
-This includes a focus on the following key areas: - Continuing to strengthen our quality culture to support our partners and teams display behaviours consistent with driving audit quality - Integration of the use of Assurance Quality Indicators to aim to predict quality, Real Time Assurance to aim to prevent quality issues, Root Cause analysis to learn from quality issues and a Recognition and Accountability Framework to reinforce quality behaviours, cultures, and actions In addition, we continue to engage with our stakeholders to have: - Public discussions on the future of audit, exploring how it needs to change to meet society's evolving expectations - Real time engagement around the impact of COVID-19 on audit compliance At PwC, our purpose is at the core of what we do and why we do it Leif Arne Jensen, Chief Executive Officer
+Our quality improvement programmes

+At PwC, we are invested in continuously improving our audit quality through the design and operation of an effective system of quality management.
+Further, as part of PwC's new global strategy, The New Equation, PwC will continue to invest to further enhance quality.
+This includes a focus on the following key areas:

+- Continuing to strengthen our quality culture to support our partners and teams to drive behaviours consistent with enhancing audit quality - Integration of the use of Assurance Quality Indicators to aim to predict quality, Real Time Assurance to aim to prevent quality issues, Root Cause Analysis to learn from quality issues and a Recognition and Accountability Framework to reinforce quality behaviours, cultures, and actions.
+Based on the information from the Root Cause Analysis, we develop a Quality Improvement Plan where remediation measures are designed and followed up to ensure these actions are being implemented in a satisfactory manner - Developing an implementation plan that addresses explicit requirements resulting from the recently approved IAASB quality management standards.
+However, it is not expected that the changes related to ISQM 1 will have a significant impact on our Systems of Quality Management

+In addition, we continue to work with our stakeholders to have:

+- > Enhanced transparency of information about our business - Real time engagement around the changes we are seeing in the world and their impact on audit quality and compliance, like technology disruption, climate change, geopolitics - changes that have been magnified and accelerated by the COVID-19 pandemic

+Leif Arne Jensen, Chief Executive Officer